Discover Top 10 BioTech Industry Trends & Innovations in 2023

 9. Microfluidics

 The interest in microfluidics in the BioTech industry stems from the need for lab-on-a-chip (LOC) devices.
-These miniaturized labs allow inexpensive and rapid testing of infectious diseases, facilitating point-of-care (PoC) diagnostics.
-Startups are also developing paper-based microfluidics for diagnostics and environmental monitoring.
-The technology finds more biopharma applications in organ-on-a-chip (OOC) devices that simulate the physiology of organs or organ types on small chips.
-OOC systems find applications in drug screening and disease modeling.
+These miniaturized labs enable affordable, swift testing of infectious diseases, paving the way for point-of-care diagnostics.
+Paper-based microfluidics for diagnostics and environmental monitoring are being developed by startups.
+Organ-on-a-chip (OOC) devices, simulating organ physiology on small chips, find applications in drug screening and disease modeling.

 Eden Tech offers Microfabrication Solutions